 In years 2020 and 2021 there was much less construction within the area of the seismometer network, which simplified analysis of the seismic waves.
 The map shows the “catalog” of all earthquakes (circles) that occurred within the boundaries of the seismic network during those two years (locations of the seismometers are marked by black triangles).
 The size of the circle marks the magnitude of each earthquake.
 The color marks the depth below the surface to the hypocenter (the colored depth scale is measured relative to sea level, in units of kilometers).

 Almost all the earthquakes occurred along the axis of the Cayuga valley: under Cayuga Lake; south of the lake under the City of Ithaca; under South Hill.
 Just one occurs east of the valley, in Lansing.
 All of earthquakes had magnitudes less than 0.6 ML.
 The locations where a slipping rock generated a seismic wave were short distances (less than 4 miles) below the ground surface.

 CorNET data is being continually analyzed by Weston Geophysical, an external, independent consulting firm based in Burlington, Massachusetts that is focused on seismic monitoring and geophysical research.
-Each week they will supply the CUBO science and engineering team with a report on recent seismic events, which will be used in operational decision-making at the site.
+Each week during summer 2022 while the CUBO well was being drilled and tested, they supplied the CUBO science and engineering team with a report on recent seismic events.
+Had there been any events near the well site, the information would have been used in operational decision-making at the site.
 Those reports will be posted here.